Our lovable puppies are born and raised in our home.

 Jim sat on the floor and met Broadway up close while I sat on the couch with Diva who had planted herself between the couch cushions and me.
 It was love at first site!
 However, Linda didn’t have puppies at the time.
-She was looking for a good home for Broadway.
+She was looking for a good home for Broadway and that she wanted to breed her.
 Jim and I went home to think about it.

 What can you say about a TT like Broadway …

 She has a lovely temperament and the sweetest face EVER!
-She is sweet, loving and always willing to curl up on your lap.
-Some say that boy TTs are the best, but I stand by preference – my girls couldn’t be any more social and loving!
+She is content, loving and always willing to curl up on your lap.
+Some say that boy TTs are the best, but I stand by my preference – I wouldn't give up my girls for ANYTHING!!

 Broadway was a wonderful mother.
 I watched her love her pups from the second they were born and was always sad when they went to their forever homes.
-She never wanted to get out of the puppy pen!
+She never wanted to get out of the puppy pen.
+I would have to put a leash on her to take her outside to do her business.
 She kept them clean and safe.
 I would often find her sleeping on her back with the little ones snuggled up around her and laying on top of her nursing.